GavinPacini/daysuntil/README.md

     ./gradlew installRunDebug

 **Note:** If you get a `couldn't find "librealm-jni.so"` error, you must build with build tools 1.3.1.
 You can make this change in the project `build.gradle` file.
-See this for more information: https://github.com/realm/realm-java/issues/1421
+[See this issue for more information.](https://github.com/realm/realm-java/issues/1421)

 Possible Upcoming Features
 --------